dennisXZX/devops-notes/Docker.md

 5. Opens up port 8080 on the host and forwards to port 80 in the container
 6. Starts the container by using commands specified in the image `Dockerfile`

-`docker container run CONTAINER_NAME` always starts a new container from the image you specify. `--detach | -d` runs the container in the background, `--name CONTAINER_NAME` assigns a name to the container, `--env` adds environment variable, `-it` starts new container interactively
+`docker container run CONTAINER_NAME` always starts a new container from the image you specify. `--detach | -d` runs the container in the background, `--name CONTAINER_NAME` assigns a name to the container, `--env` adds environment variable, `-it` starts new container interactively, `--rm` removes the container automatically when it exits

 `docker container run -it --name proxy nginx bash`, starts a 'nginx' container with a bash command